 - Since most online purchases are done using credit, keeping the spending limit on a credit card low - or using prepaid credit cards - can help curtail impulse buying.
 Some retailers such as iTunes allow parents to give their children a set "allowance."

-- Watch for hidden fees, shipping and handling, or customs fees, when buying physical goods online.
+- When buying physical goods online, watch for hidden fees, shipping and handling or customs fees.

 - When buying any virtual product or service, make sure to read the description and service agreement carefully.